 These authentic Moorish villages will give you a taste of a wonderfully untouched Spanish culture.
 They’re a perfect mini break or weekend getaway from Andalusia’s fascinating main cities.

 You can head to the beautiful towns of Carmona, Osuna, Antequera, Grazalema, Frigiliana, Cadiz, and Arcos del la Frontera.
+From Seville, you can take a guided tour of the white pueblos.
+Or a private tour.

 49. Visit Southern’s Spain’s Prettiest Town